Oxford Tobacco Addiction Group

 WHO WE ARE

 We are a group of researchers and doctoral students based within the Centre for Evidence-Based Medicine and the Interdisciplinary Research in Health Sciences team at the Nuffield Department of Primary Care Health Sciences, chaired by Dr Nicola Lindson.
 We work together to produce research that reduces the burden of tobacco use and smoking-related disease.
+We do not take any funding from the tobacco or vape industry.

 Tobacco reduction & cessation interventions